 Not well.
 I am too emotional as a person.
 First of all, my dating radar was way off back then.
 I’m sure I would’ve dated the one that everybody at home was like, “No!
 Stay away from him!”

-I don’t know how [the Bachelorettes] do it.
+I don’t know how do it.
 I really don’t.
 I’m kind of a one-track person; I get my mind on someone and that’s who I focus on.
 I would not have been able to kiss multiple people in a night and make connections like that.
 I would’ve been horrible.

 You did end up co-hosting the first season of Bachelor Pad, so up until very recently, you were the only person besides Chris Harrison who had ever hosted a Bachelor Nation show.
 Were you ever asked about coming back to be a temporary host?